wootfish/eli.sohl.com/drafts/wangs-attack.md

 $$m_1$$ is modified to produce the new value of $$a_5$$.
 This change also alters the value of a previous state ($$a_1$$) and a later state ($$a_9$$).

-We don't really care if $$a_9$$ is changed, since we haven't massaged that state.[^5] The change to $$a_1$$, however, will have to be dealt with.
+We don't really care if $$a_9$$ changes, since we haven't massaged that state.[^4] The change to $$a_1$$, however, will have to be dealt with.

-[^5]: In fact, no constraints are specified for $$a_9$$ and so we won't be massaging it at all.
+[^4]: In fact, no constraints are specified for $$a_9$$ and so we won't be massaging it at all.

-First, there is the possibility that our change to $$m_1$$ modified $$a_1$$ in such a way that our conditions on $$a_1$$ are no longer met.
-Some second-round conditions are more likely than others to mess up first-round conditions; for whatever reason, the conditions for $$a_5$$ seem fairly stable.
-If we _were_ to find our first-round constraints invalidated by our second-round message massage, the simplest solution (though not the only one, as we will see when we get to $$d_5$$) is to just start over with a new message and hope for better luck.[^6]
+First, there is the possibility that our change to $$m_1$$ modified $$a_1$$ in such a way that our conditions on $$a_1$$ are no longer satisfied.
+Some second-round conditions are more likely than others to mess up first-round conditions; for whatever reason, the conditions for $$a_5$$ seem to be stable.

-[^6]: I'm sure there are other, more complex methods of ensuring sets of conditions from two different rounds are simultaneously met; this is something I haven't looked into much yet and is a potential area for improvement in my current implementation of the attack.
-For instance, one simple approach would be to randomly generate new message blocks, massage one set of conditions into them, check them against the other set, and repeat this process until the check passes.
+If we _were_ to find our first-round constraints invalidated by our second-round message massage, that would be a big problem.
+See the sections on $$d_5$$ and $$a_6$$ for a couple ideas of what effective solutions might look like.

-If the conditions on $$a_1$$ are still satisfied, then we can move on to the next step: containing the disruption caused by changing $$a_1$$'s value.
+If the conditions on $$a_1$$ are still satisfied, we can move on to the next step: containing the disruption caused by changing $$a_1$$'s value.
 This is illustrated in the middle section of the diagram. $$a_1$$, shown in green, is in a known-good state; its direct dependencies $$d_1, c_1, b_1, a_2$$ are highlighted in yellow to indicate that they have been disrupted by the change to $$a_1$$.

-Recall that we have a closed-form equation for deriving the message modification necessary to set any intermediate state to any value.
-If we've saved the old values of $$d_1, c_1, b_1, a_2$$, we can just re-evaluate that equation with the new value of $$a_1$$ to derive new message blocks $$m_2, m_3, m_4, m_5$$ which will give rise to the old values of
+Recall that we can derive the message modification necessary to set any intermediate state to any value (albeit not without side effects).
+If we've saved the old values of $$d_1, c_1, b_1, a_2$$, we can just re-evaluate our equation with the new value of $$a_1$$ to derive new message blocks $$m_2, m_3, m_4, m_5$$ which will produce the old values of
 $$d_1, c_1, b_1, a_2$$.
-Since these are $$a_1$$'s only direct dependencies, if the values of these four states don't change, then nothing after them in round 1 will change either.
+Since these are $$a_1$$'s only direct dependencies, preventing them from changing prevents
+each subsequent state from changing as well.

 Of course, making these changes to $$m_2, m_3, m_4, m_5$$ will create an even greater ripple effect, disrupting other states in round 2.
 This is shown in the third part of the diagram, where $$d_5, a_6, a_7, a_8$$ are highlighted to show that their values have changed (changes to round 3 states are omitted to avoid clutter).

-The critical thing to notice is that all of these states occur _after_ the state we are concerned with massaging ($$a_5$$).
-Thus, we've managed to contain the impact from modifying $$a_5$$ so that the only altered states are ones where no conditions have yet been enforced and therefore none of our work can be disrupted.
+The critical thing here is that all of these states occur _after_ the state we're concerned with massaging ($$a_5$$).
+Thus we have managed to contain the impact from modifying $$a_5$$ so that the only altered states are ones where no constraints have yet been enforced, and therefore none of our work can be disrupted.

 Well... almost none.
-There is still a chance of disrupting our _equality constraints_.
+There is still a chance of messing up our _equality constraints_.
 Take, for example, the constraint
 $$a_{2,14} = b_{1,14}$$.

 Suppose we update $$a_{2}$$, and suppose further that we end up changing $$a_{2,19}$$ in the process.
 Afterwards, as